Sandwichzzy/MetaStake_Contract/DevNotes/Dev notes.md

     - **Final verdict**: Just store calculation essentials, much cheaper, and history can always be retrieved by logs and events from off-chain
 - Token minting
     - I would mint the tokens on season declaration

+2. Setting season
+    - The validation of season window is buggy: Need to adjust `endBlock` first -> Must result in active season -> Blocks adjustments of `startBlock`
+    - Combine the two, and to avoid duplicate `sstore`, add equality check

+3. Decimal handling by scaling
+    - When dealing with reward per token and reward per token paid, scale by `1e18` to handle decimals, this is where I should employ `SafeMath`;

+4. Duplicate pool
+    - Need to handle dup pool, the cleanest approach is mapping
+    - Padded approach